San Marcos Growers LogoSan Marcos Growers

 This vine comes from Assam, China South-Central, China Southeast, Laos, Myanmar, Thailand, Vietnam.
 The name for the genus honors Adam Lonicer, a 16th century German mathematician, physician and botanist.
 Sir Henry Collett and William Botting Hemsley first published this name in the Journal of the Linnean Society, Botany in 1890 from a collection Collett, a military man with an interest in botany, had made in the Southern Shan State in Burma (Myanmar) in Southeast Asia with the specific epithet honoring Arthur Hedding Hildebrand, a British administrator of this area who also shared an interest in plants.
 Hildebrand also successfully sent seed of this plant to Kew in 1893 and a seedling first flowered in England at the Royal Botanic Gardens in Glasnevin in 1898.
 We have grown this wonderful giant vine since 1983.

-This information about Lonicera hildebrandiana displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Lonicera hildebrandiana displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]